Mendiola massacre: Eventual consequences

 In 1988, the Manila Regional Trial Court issued a decision to dismiss a P6.5-million class suit filed by relatives of the victims.
 This decision was upheld by the Supreme Court in 1993.

 In 2007, members of the Kilusang Magbubukid ng Pilipinas installed a granite marker at the Bantayog ng mga Bayani in Quezon City, commemorating the 20th anniversary of the incident.

 The government disallowed the conduct of demonstrations at Mendiola.
 However, in January 2008, Mayor Alfredo Lim allowed rallies at the landmark, as long as they were held on weekends and holidays.

 Reactions

 From key political figures

-Jose W. Diokno, the Chairman of the Presidential Committee on Human Rights, now the Commission on Human Rights resigned in disgust, which his daughter national historian Maris Diokno said was the only time he was seen to be "near tears".
+José W. Diokno, the Chairman of the Presidential Committee on Human Rights, now the Commission on Human Rights resigned in disgust, which his daughter national historian Maris Diokno said was the only time he was seen to be "near tears".
 Atty.
 Diokno died soon after the event and according to National Artist F. Sionil José, Aquino had blocked all the attending farmers to Diokno's memorial service which made José leave weeping in shock.